Nafis-Hasnat369/Nafis-Hasnat369/README.md

 - 👋 Hi, I’m Nafis-Hasnat.
 - 👀 I’m interested in web-development and making essential life saving softwares so that we can have a better future tomorrow,and tackle the global pandamics with proper support...
-- 🌱 I’m currently learning web development from Programming Hero website..
+- 🌱 I’m currently learning web developing from Programming Hero website..
 - 💞️ I’m looking to collaborate on doing dynamic, exquisite and elegant websites...
 - 📫 How to reach me on email: nafis7823@gmail/hotmil.com